tryyang2001/tp/docs/DeveloperGuide.md

    Expected: No food item is deleted.
 The output will show a message telling the user that the input index should be a number that is greater than 0.
     5. (more test cases)

+### Exiting Program
+1. Exiting Program while setting name when creating a new profile
+    1. Prerequisite: Make sure the profile.txt file is not created.
+If you have already created the file, you can manually delete it.
+    2. Test case: `bye` when being asked to provide a name\
+   Expected: A question shows up to confirm with the user whether the user wants to exit the program or wants to set his or her name as "bye".
+The user then need to type 1 to exit the program, 2 to set the name as "bye" and any other key to go back.
+    3. (more test cases)

 ### Launch and shut down